KaanKayali/Rhyme-generator/README.md

 I suggest you use Python 3.9 because that is the version I used to create this program.
 Choose as Script path the name of the python script (../main.py).

-The last step would be to install the package PyPDF2.
+The last step would be to install the package PyPDF2.<br><br>

 Try your hand at this program!

 Thank you for using rhyme Generator :)

+## License
+This project is proprietary.
+Unauthorized copying, modification, or distribution is strictly prohibited.